nuagesdencre/CI_PracticalPython/README.md

 5. Game Info page

-    I. There are two buttons at the top of the page: one leads to the story's introduction if details have been inputted already, other to the play page; the other guides me to the Leaderboard.
+    I. There are two buttons at the top of the page: one leads to the story's introduction if details have been inputted already, otherwise it leads me to the Play page; the other guides me to the Leaderboard.

     II.
 The rules of the game are listed under the buttons.